ischyrus/coloretto_old/README.markdown

 The two core libraries are CardManagement and ColorettoLib.
+To open them in MONO DEVELOP, the MONO-DEVELOP solution file is '~/CardManagement/CardManagement.mds'.

 CardManagement.csproj
 - The CardMangement doesn't really have much logic in it.
 It basically contains enough logic to create, shuffle, and handle basic operations you'd expect from a card library.
 The interesting file to look at (and probably the best place to start) is ~/CardMangement/Coloretto/ColorettoDeckProvider.cs.